-• The crossover shall be kerbed with an approved concrete precast kerb on both sides, which will be placed flush with the crossover site.
+• The crossover shall be kerbed with an approved concrete precast kerb on both

 3.5 RETURN OF KERBING

 Where mountable kerbing exists the finish level of the crossing at the kerb line shall be the top of the kerb.
 Where semi-mountable or barrier kerbing exists it shall be removed and mountable kerbing laid and the crossing constructed as above or the crossing laid from road level as per Drawing MISC83-C3.whichever is directed by the "Works and Services Manager".